dzirtusss/vifari/README.md

 If you need to disable Normal mode, press `i` - it will be in Insert mode till next `escape`.

+If hjkl not working on some sitte, most probably it has a hidden text field to capture keystrokes (which is recognized by Vifari as a valid text field).
+Hit `escape` to unfocus normally.
+Or even if this doesn't help - `escape+escape` to force unfocus from any place.

+If hjkl doens't work but `f/F/t` show marks, most probably your mouse cursor is out of the scrollable area.
+Use `t` to navigate to some visible element and then use `hjkl`.

 If you want to totally disable Vifari do `spoons.Vifari:stop()` in hammerspoon console.

 ### Current binds: